6 family activities for a closer-to-home vacation

 There’s a distinctly bohemian feel to this tiny island.
 With no cars, you get around by golf buggy or on foot.
 Brightly painted buildings add character.
 And unassuming beachfront restaurants serve fresh seafood (including lobster pizza) with sunset views that photographs can rarely do justice.
 You’ll also find the island’s calm waters make for safe wading, and its sandy beaches offer reams of space.

 Best of all, the island’s renowned for the whale sharks that inhabit its waters between June and mid-September.
 You can head out on boat trips to see these enigmatic creatures, their speckled skin nicely camouflaged to the sun-spangled water.
 They’re harmless to humans, preferring to dine on plankton.
-Keep your eyes peeled for dolphins, flamingoes and pelicans, too.
+Keep your eyes peeled for dolphins, flamingos and pelicans, too.

 How to do this trip: Isla Holbox makes a relaxing finale to a trip taking in the highlights of Mexico.